Paladin

 Epic Level Paladin: Improved Lay on Hands

-You can expend 10 hit points from your pool of healing to end one curse on a creature or object.
-Additionally, when you expend points from your Lay on Hands, you or your target gain temporary hit points equal to half the points you spent.
+25th-level Paladin feature You can expend 10 hit points from your pool of healing to end one curse on a creature or object.
+Additionally, when you expend points from your Lay on Hands, you or your target gain Temporary Hit Points equal to half the points you spent.

 Epic Level Paladin: Greater Divine Smite

-You regain the uses of your Divine Smite ability after finishing a short or long rest.
-Additionally, when you score a critical hit, you may use your Divine Smite without expending a use of your Divine Smite feature.
+26th-level Paladin feature You regain the uses of your Divine Smite ability after finishing a Short Rest.
+Additionally, when you score a Critical Hit, you may use your Divine Smite without expending a use of your Divine Smite feature.

 Epic Level Paladin: Divine Herald